Other Frequently Asked Questions

 The Friends of the Waterbury Public Library is a 501(c) (3) tax exempt organization which was organized in 1966 to promote and enhance the library, to be a liaison between the library and the community, to strengthen library services through financial contributions, to provide volunteers for special projects and activities, and to raise funds for the construction of new or improved library facilities.

 The Friends always welcome new members.
-The Friends meet on the first Monday of the month at 5:30 PM at the library.
+The Friends meet on the first Monday of the month at 5:15 PM.
 Meetings are open to the public.
+For more info on meetings and activities, please contact the Library at email@example.com and we will forward your email to the Friends.

 The Friends can use volunteers to help with many projects, from maintaining the Friends’ website and Facebook page to cleaning up the library grounds in the spring, presenting library programs, providing refreshments for special events, and stuffing envelopes for the annual fund drive.